-- 1. Not offer, nor give in to demands, to pay public officials or the employees of business partners any portion of a contract payment.
-They should not use subcontracts, purchase orders or consulting agreements as means of channelling payments to public officials, to employees of business partners or to their relatives or business associates. - 2.
-Ensure that remuneration of agents is appropriate and for legitimate services only.
-Where relevant, a list of agents employed in connection with transactions with public bodies and state-owned enterprises should be kept and made available to competent authorities. - 5.
-Adopt management control systems that discourage bribery and corrupt practices, and adopt financial and tax accounting and auditing practices that prevent the establishment of "off the books" or secret accounts or the creation of documents which do not properly and fairly record the transactions to which they relate."
+1. Not offer, nor give in to demands, to pay public officials or the employees of business partners any portion of a contract payment.
+They should not use subcontracts, purchase orders or consulting agreements as means of channelling payments to public officials, to employees of business partners or to their relatives or business associates.

+2. Ensure that remuneration of agents is appropriate and for legitimate services only.
+Where relevant, a list of agents employed in connection with transactions with public bodies and state-owned enterprises should be kept and made available to competent authorities.

+5. Adopt management control systems that discourage bribery and corrupt practices, and adopt financial and tax accounting and auditing practices that prevent the establishment of "off the books" or secret accounts or the creation of documents which do not properly and fairly record the transactions to which they relate."

-paragraph 1 in the chapter on General Policies7.
+effects as stipulated in the chapter on Employment and Industrial Relations.
+Considering the large amounts of public funds that had been transferred to the company, FNV also referred to paragraph 1 in the chapter on General Policies.
 Furthermore, FNV requested the NCP to address the NCPs in Finland and Italy.